 According to the company, “we use an exclusive high-performance Japanese thermistor sensor which matches thermocouple’s speed and accuracy at a lower cost.”

-I can vouch for the speed of the Javelin Pro Duo, it’s on par with the higher end Thermapen.
+I can vouch for the speed of the Javelin Pro Duo, it’s close to matching the speed of the higher end Thermapen.

 Now that we have figured out how a meat thermometer works, how do we go about using it properly?